Boulevard de Clichy

-The Boulevard de Clichy (/fr/) is a famous street of Paris, which lends its name to the Place de Clichy, resulted from the fusion, in 1864, of the roads that paralleled the Wall of the Farmers-General, both inside and out.
+The Boulevard de Clichy (/fr/), also known as the Boulevard Clichy, is a famous street of Paris, which lends its name to the Place de Clichy.
+It results from the fusion, in 1864, of the roads that paralleled the Wall of the Farmers-General, both inside and out.
 It extends from the Place de Clichy to the Rue des Martyrs, nearly a kilometre away.
 During its tenure, the street has been known as the Boulevard des Martyrs, then the Boulevard Pigalle, and, finally, the Boulevard de Clichy.
-It is equally well known as the Boulevard Clichy.